 This state in the Pacific Northwest has its fair share of problems related to illegal drugs and diversion of prescription opioid painkillers.
 Mexican drug organizations are responsible for bringing many illegal drugs into Idaho, including heroin.

 For more than a decade, residents of Idaho and people from around the world have relied on the Waismann Method’s opiate detoxification.
-Our rapid opiate detox is performed in the safety and security of a hospital and patients are closely monitored from intake to discharge.
+Our rapid opiate detox and medically assisted detox from opioid drugs and alcohol are performed in the safety and security of an accredited hospital.
+At a private hospital, patient is closely monitored from admission to discharge.

 Our Southern California location is easily accessible for the thousands of people who come to us from around the world for safe, humane opioid detox.
 We provide in-depth medical tests to rule out any possible underlying problems.
 From there, we perform our detox using intravenous medication that cleanses the opiates from patients’ opiate receptors.
 These non-addicting medicines work quickly to eliminate the physical addiction while patients sleep gently under deep sedation.
 An accelerated withdrawal syndrome develops and passes while patients are sedated so they don’t have to experience painful symptoms.
 Opiate dependence can be eradicated in a safe, effective, compassionate and discreet manner with Waismann Method.